Colorectal Cancer: Statistics

 Here are some statistics about colorectal cancer:

-Colorectal cancer is the third most common type of cancer (excluding skin cancer) in men and women combined.
+Colorectal cancer is the third most common type of cancer (excluding skin cancer) in both men and women.

-Colorectal cancer is the third leading cause of cancer death in women, and the second leading cause of cancer death in men.
-It is the second leading cause when men and women are combined.
+Colorectal cancer is the third leading cause of cancer death in women and men.

 Source: American Cancer Society (ACS)